garfix/dossier-andreas/README.md

 This project contains the data and code to generate dossier-andreas.net.

-The images are not included because I don't think GitHub will approve of this amount of data.

 I have placed it online mainly to make sure the data about Andreas' work is preserved when I am not around anymore.

+If you want to use any of it, check the license file.

 The project creates the pages of the website from just two source files: LifeAndWork.xml (data) and Style.xsl (structure and markup).

+The website will be built in the directory 'andreas' next to this project's directory on your filesystem.
+Make sure the 'andreas' directory exists.

+Copy the directories 'php' and 'resources' into 'andreas'.
+Your directory structure will look like this:

+ /dossier-andreas (this project)
+ /andreas
+     /php
+     /resources
+     /images
+     /photos
+     /shrunk_photos
+     /thumbnails

 In order to build it, just run

  createAndreas.bat